 Unlike with vhaVenda's Mphephu tribe, the maPulana struggle is not about a battle for chieftainship but recognition and equal protection of their heritage in a country that is celebrated for having the best constitution in the world.
 A constitution that is hailed for protecting the rights of the Khoi San clan but which, either by design or ignorance is failing to win the respect of maPulana who feel it is intentionally used to marginalise them.

-Government Communication and Information Services produced South Africa Yearbook 2003/2004.
+The historical inaccuracy about the maPulana is even reflected in the Government Communication and Information Services produced South Africa Yearbook 2003/2004.
 It wrongly stipulates that, "In Limpopo, 5 273 642 million people live on about 123 910 km2 of land.
 The main languages spoken are Sepedi (52,1%), Xitsonga (22,4%) and Tshivenda (15,9%)".
 What happened to the million strong maPulana who speak their own language as well?

 Based on information contained in the Mpumalanga government website, the one military defeat suffered by ever-conquering King Mswati II was at the hands of maPulana.
 They afflicted heavy losses on his warriors by hurling rocks at them from the summit of Moholoholo Mountain.
 Sadly, such acts of bravery are allowed to pass uncelebrated because it makes sense to some authoritarian to assume that such a battle never took place.
 The area of the battle is not even a protected heritage site.